 ERP stands for “Enterprise Resource Planning,” and refers to business software that is used to store an enterprise’s data on a common database, making information accessible throughout the organization.
 The main feature that compels businesses to purchase ERP software is its ability to integrate all transactions, across departments, with a single accounting core.

-The older model of ERP software installed on a user’s own on-premises server is becoming archaic and is being replaced by Cloud-based ERP software which runs on data center servers.
-The data center servers range from simple, single managed servers to complete platforms offering computing, storage, backup, etc., offered by organizations such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud.
-True Cloud-based ERP software uses a web-architecture and can be run on any device and needs no software installed on the device other than a standard web browser.
-Hosted ERP software is not the same as Cloud-based ERP software.
-Hosted ERP software is essentially on-premises software running on a data center server and the user accesses it through RDS (remote desktop services) or other remote access software.
+The older model of ERP software installed on a user’s own on-premises server is becoming archaic and is being replaced by Cloud ERP solutions which run on Cloud servers.
+The Cloud servers range from simple, single managed servers to complete platforms offering computing, storage, backup, etc., offered by organizations such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud.
+True Cloud ERP solutions use a web-services architecture and can be run on any device and need no software installed on the device other than a standard web browser.
+Hosted ERP software is not the same as Cloud ERP solutions.
+Hosted ERP software is essentially on-premises software running on a simple stand-alone data center server and the user accesses it through RDS (remote desktop services) or other remote access software.

 The Question of Security

-Pricing is one of the key benefits of Cloud ERP software.
-It avoids the big upfront investments in hardware, configuration and software that are required for on-premises software models.
-Distribution is already a capital-intensive business requiring bid investments in warehouses and inventory.
+Pricing is one of the key benefits of Cloud ERP solutions.
+Cloud ERP solutions avoid the big upfront investments in hardware, configuration and software that are required for on-premises software models.
+Distribution is already a capital-intensive business requiring big investments in warehouses and inventory.
 Why add to this with investments in servers, network infrastructure and software?
 On-premises software is typically considered a capital expenditure as a large, one-time investment upfront, while most Cloud-based systems are available with monthly SaaS (Software as a Service) pricing and are classified as operating expenses.
-With a considerably lower entry cost and reduced spending required for IT maintenance, many smaller companies are able to get a Cloud-based ERP software system up and running right away to help streamline their business processes.
-The huge up-front and maintenance expense of on-premises ERP is one of the several reasons we explore that are contributing to the slow demise of on-premises ERP software.
+With a considerably lower entry cost and reduced spending required for IT maintenance, many smaller companies are able to get Cloud ERP solutions up and running right away to help streamline their business processes.
+The huge up-front and maintenance expense of on-premises ERP is one of the several reasons contributing to the slow demise of on-premises ERP software.

-Mobility is another relevant element of modern computing, and Cloud-based ERP software delivers it much more seamlessly than on-premises software.
-With Cloud-based ERP software users access the software as a URL using any device that needs to run only a web-browser and access can be from anywhere that has an Internet connection.
-In contrast, on-premises ERP software require a defined Remote Access path, that becomes a magnet for malicious actors.
+Mobility is another relevant element of modern computing, and Cloud ERP solutions deliver it much more seamlessly than on-premises software.
+With Cloud ERP solutions users access the software as a URL using any device that needs to run only a web-browser and access can be from anywhere that has an Internet connection.
+In contrast, on-premises ERP software requires a defined Remote Access path, that becomes a magnet for malicious actors.
 There are droves of bots that do nothing but “sniff-out” remote access flows and target them.
 Also, all on-premises software needs some sort of client on the user’s access device, either the ERP client itself or a Remote Desktop Services (RDS) client.
 This limits the user to accessing the software only from the device that has this software installed.
-As mobile devices proliferate and become more and more powerful, not being able to easily access your Cloud-based ERP software will become more and more of an impediment to productivity.
+As mobile devices proliferate and become more and more powerful, not being able to easily access your Cloud ERP solutions will become more and more of an impediment to productivity.

-Another major contributor to the trend of on-premises ERP software dying a slow death is that it is more difficult to scale up during periods of growth or scale down to respond to unforeseeable circumstances such as the recent Coronavirus lockdowns.
-With on-premises ERP software the investment in hardware and software is already made.
+Another major contributor to the slow death of on-premises ERP software is that it is more difficult to scale up during periods of growth or scale down to respond to unforeseeable circumstances such as the recent Coronavirus lockdowns.
+With on-premises ERP software the investment in hardware and software has already been made.
 This limits the ability to respond rapidly to changes.
 If business booms you have to buy a bigger server; if business slows, you cannot do much; if business slows greatly like what just happened with the global pandemic, you have to write-off the sunk cost of the server and invest in a smaller system to reduce operating costs.
 With faster business cycles and the rapid pace of technological advancement driving changes in industry models, the inability to react quickly is a fatal problem for on-premises ERP software.
-Cloud-based ERP software can handle all these kinds of environment change much more quickly and simply.
-Cloud-based ERP software SaaS subscriptions are on a per-user basis so just increase or decrease users to address the changed environment.
-Spinning up new users on a load-balanced auto-scaling Cloud-based ERP platform such as Accolent ERP takes minutes.
+Cloud ERP solutions can handle all these kinds of environment change much more quickly and simply.
+Cloud ERP solutions SaaS subscriptions are on a per-user basis so just increase or decrease users to address the changed environment.
+Spinning up new users on a load-balanced auto-scaling Cloud-based ERP platform takes minutes.

-If you are still running on-premises ERP software, you are running a big risk and you may be missing out on profitable opportunities.
+If you are still running on-premises ERP software, you are running a big risk, and you may be missing out on profitable opportunities.
 This is not just an opinion, companies like Microsoft and Adobe have already made the transition.
 They have, for the most part, given up selling packaged and installed software, opting instead to move all their offerings to Cloud solutions.
-Don’t wait out the slow death of on-premises ERP software, get in touch with us to learn how Accolent ERP Cloud-based ERP software can work for you.
+Don’t wait out the slow death of on-premises ERP software, get in touch with us to learn how Accolent ERP Cloud ERP solutions can work for you.